denniseugenemartin/AmazingStuffShop/README.md

 ## Key Features

 * Role based authentication.
 Many UI elements are hidden or available depending on logged in user's privileges.
+* Company role allows orders to be placed using a delayed payment, generating a Net 30 due date.
+* Admin role allows access to many functions, such as content creation, user creation, and updating order and payment status.
-* Utilizes Stripe API for secure payment processing, allowing user's or admin to process payments by credit card.
+* Uses Stripe API for secure payment processing, allowing user's or admin to process payments by credit card.
 * Items added to shopping cart are saved and linked to user's identity, so they will display on subsequent visits.
 * Information is displayed in dynamic tables, available for sorting.
 * Website offers tiered price structure that updates automatically based on quantity of item in cart.